 For their protection, in the book Marvin has an agreement with Johnny that he's not to go out or have in any visitors.
 Marvin feels it is best that Johnny keep as low a profile as possible and not be seen out and about the neighborhood.
 Johnny violates this agreement by both going out and having Fay in, but she doesn't run into Marvin in the book.
 He only surmises that Johnny has had a visitor when he finds a bobby pin in the bathroom.
-This doesn't appear to be a problem in the film.
-Instead, Marvin and Fay are on friendly terms at this one meeting.
+The film doesn't appear to have these restrictions, and Marvin and Fay are on friendly terms at this one meeting.

 A consistent motif in this movie are bars that remind of prison, which we become especially cognizant of when Fay remarks on how she herself has felt to be in jail during Johnny's imprisonment.
 We have the bars of the ticket cages at the racetrack.
 The bars of the bed etc. These bars fit in with Nedda, in Pagliacci, reflecting on her sense of imprisonment by her husband when she watches birds flying free.
 But this is certainly not unique to The Killing, for we have the same bar motif in Lolita.
 I'll comment on this further toward the end when discussing the parrot.